nanophysics/pymeas2019_noise/documentation/developer/README.md

 - The GUI has to stop the measurement
 - The GUI has to restart the measurement
-  - Stop the measurment
+  - Stop the measurement
-  - Wait till the measurment finished
+  - Wait till the measurement finished
   - Start a new measurement

 ### Use case - Compact measurement